runpod/runpodctl/README.md

 # runpodctl
-runpodctl is a CLI tool to automate / manage GPU pods for [runpod.io](https://runpod.io). all pods automatically come with runpodctl installed with a pod-scoped API key!
+runpodctl is a CLI tool to automate / manage GPU pods for [runpod.io](https://runpod.io).

+All pods automatically come with runpodctl installed with a pod-scoped API key!

 <br />